Nishaant215/8-Queen-Puzzle/README.md

 This is the simple strategy game.
 The goal is to figure out the placement of the queens on the 8x8 chessboard.
 However, no two queens can be in the same row, column, or diagonal.
 This algoritm searches for all combinations for the placement of queens on the board.

+The code uses brute force to test out the all possible combinations.

 ![alt text](http://www.aiai.ed.ac.uk/~gwickler/images/8-queens-config.png)